Student Loan Forgiveness: Programs for Relief and Forgiveness

 Student Loan Forgiveness for Government & Nonprofit Workers

-President Joe Biden has said it is a DOE priority to focus on helping student loan borrowers who have worked at a nonprofit, in the military, or in federal, state, tribal, or local government.
+President Joe Biden said it was a DOE priority to focus on helping student loan borrowers who have worked at a nonprofit, in the military, or in federal, state, tribal, or local government.

 Public Service Loan Forgiveness (PSLF)